mickael-menu/ShadowVim/README.md

 <h4>Neovim <em>inside</em> Xcode, for real.</h4>

 <img width="800" src="https://user-images.githubusercontent.com/58686775/219877113-367a0880-de31-46e3-b6a7-bf305077ec8c.gif"/>

-<p>:warning: Experimental: Keep a backup of your files before editing them with ShadowVim</p>
 </div>

 ## Description

-ShadowVim gives the illusion of using Neovim inside Xcode by:

-1. intercepting key events in Xcode's source editors
-2. forwarding them to a background Neovim instance
-3. applying the changes back to Xcode
+ShadowVim provides a Vim mode within Xcode powered by a background Neovim instance.

+:warning: **Still experimental.** Keep a backup of your files before editing them with ShadowVim.

 ### Highlights

-* This not a Vim emulation, but real Neovim!
+* This not a Vim emulation, but real Neovim with macros, `.` and Ex commands, etc.
 * Vim plugins (without UI) work out of the box.
 Hello [`vim-surround`](https://github.com/tpope/vim-surround), [`argtextobj.vim`](https://github.com/vim-scripts/argtextobj.vim) and whatnot.
-* Add key mappings to trigger native Xcode features from Nvim (e.g. "Jump to Definition" on `gd`).
+* Add key mappings to trigger native Xcode features from Neovim (e.g. "Jump to Definition" on `gd`).

 [See the changelog](CHANGELOG.md) for the list of upcoming features waiting to be released.

+### How does it work?

+ShadowVim uses macOS's Accessibility API to keep Xcode and Neovim synchronized.
+It works by:

+1. intercepting key and focus events in Xcode
+2. forwarding them to a background Neovim instance
+3. applying the changes back to Xcode's source editors

 ## Install